Pole Bending Bases

 Below: A pole bending course, with poles and bases, showing five of the six poles.

 Pole Bending Penalties

 In pole bending, there can be penalties.
-If a horse and rider knock over a pole a 5-second penalty is added to their time for each pole that is knocked over.
+For example, if a horse and rider knock over a pole they are either 1) given a "no time" for their run or 2) they are given a 5-second penalty for each pole that is knocked over.
 In addition, if a horse a rider break the pole bending pattern (fail to follow the pattern as the rules describe) they are disqualified.